Codium-ai/mgmt-portal-docs/docs/general/main.md

     ![invite_member_drop_file](../assets/invite_member_drop_file.png)

-2. Enter the email addresses of the individuals you wish to invite to the Codium community.
+2. Enter the email addresses of the individuals you wish to invite to the Qodo community.

 3. It is also possible to extend an invitation to members from the file.
 To invite members from a file, simply place the file in the "**Drop file